Hilda Gregg

 Hilda Caroline Gregg (20 June 1868 – 22 June 1933) was an English author who wrote novels and short stories under the name Sydney C. Grier.
 She had her fiction printed in The Bristol Times in 1886, then William Blackwood and Sons published her first novel in 1895.
 She then published a novel every year until 1925, mostly heroic tales about the adventures of English people in places such as Afghanistan, Baghdad, and India.

 Early life

 Hilda Caroline Gregg was born on 20 June 1868 in Bagendon near Cirencester in Gloucestershire.
 Her parents were Sarah Caroline Frances French and John Robert G. Gregg.
 She was brought up in a strictly religious household, with her father following the Irish Protestant tradition and later becoming vicar of Deptford.
 She was the eldest daughter, and, from her siblings, John became Archbishop of Armagh, and Katherine was one of the first women to qualify as a doctor in England.
-Gregg was privately educated before gaining a Masters from the University of London.
+Gregg was privately educated before gaining a master's from the University of London.